 Renal Consultation at NewYork-Presbyterian Hospital (two months):

-Fellows gain experience with evaluation and treatment of hospitalized patients in medical, surgical and obstetrical services with electrolyte and acid-base problems, acute renal failure, acute/rapidly progressive glomerulonephritis, nephrotic syndrome and high blood pressure, as well performing and interpreting kidney biopsies.
-This rotation includes managing renal failure and complex fluid, electrolytes and acid-base problems in critically ill patients admitted on medical intensive care unit (ICU), cardiac ICU and Burns ICU.
+Fellows gain experience in the evaluation and treatment of hospitalized patients in medical, surgical and obstetrical services with electrolyte and acid-base problems, acute renal failure, acute/rapidly progressive glomerulonephritis, nephrotic syndrome and high blood pressure.
+Additionally, fellows perform and interpret kidney biopsies.
+This rotation includes managing renal failure and complex fluid, electrolytes and acid-base problems in critically ill patients admitted in the medical intensive care unit (ICU), cardiac ICU and Burns ICU.

 Renal Consultation at Memorial Sloan-Kettering Cancer Center (three months):

-Memorial Sloan-Kettering Cancer Center is a 480-bed institution specialized in cancer and allied diseases.
+Memorial Sloan-Kettering Cancer Center is a 480-bed institution specializing in cancer and allied diseases.
 Fellows gain experience in onco-nephrology.
 This rotation emphasizes problems of renal drug toxicity related to chemotherapeutic agents, evaluation and treatment electrolyte and acid base disturbances, metabolic aspects of hyperalimentation, and renal disease related to bone marrow transplantation.
-The range of metabolic, mechanical (urologic) and functional disorders that the fellow is exposed to on this rotation is extremely unique.
+The range of metabolic, mechanical (urologic) and functional disorders that the fellows are exposed to in this rotation is extremely unique.

 Renal Transplantation at NewYork-Presbyterian Hospital (one month):

 The transplant program performs more than 200 kidney transplants every year.
-It is a multidisciplinary service and the fellow and the renal attending make bedside and teaching rounds daily on the transplant patients, along with the transplant surgeon and the surgical resident and ancillary personnel such as pharmacists and social workers.
-Fellows gains experience in managing all aspects of kidney transplantation and pancreas transplantation.
-The fellow observes and manages about 15-20 new transplant recipients during each month of their rotation, with direct responsibility for evaluation and management of every aspect of the care of transplant patients.
+It is a multidisciplinary service and the fellow and the renal attending make daily bedside and teaching rounds on transplant patients.
+They also work with the transplant surgeon and the surgical resident and ancillary personnel such as pharmacists and social workers.
+Fellows gain experience in managing all aspects of kidney transplantation and pancreas transplantation.
+The fellows observe and manage about 15-20 new transplant recipients during each month of their rotation, with direct responsibility for evaluation and management of every aspect of the care of transplant patients.
 This includes evaluating patients pre-transplant and clearing them for transplant surgery, management of fluid and electrolytes in the immediate post-transplant period, immunosuppressive medications and dialysis, if needed.
 In addition, the fellow evaluates patients for post-operative complications including surgical complications, cardiovascular and metabolic problems.
-The fellow performs and interprets transplant renal biopsies.
+The fellows also perform and interpret transplant renal biopsies.

 Renal Medicine & Hypertension at NewYork-Presbyterian Hospital (two months):

-The renal medicine & hypertension rotation is a combined consultative, nephrology and hypertension, teaching rotation.
-Patients on the renal medicine service include patients with either acute or chronic renal problems, excluding new transplant patients.
+The Renal Medicine & Hypertension rotation is a combined consultative, nephrology and hypertension, teaching rotation.
+Patients on the renal medicine service include patients with either acute or chronic renal problems, excluding newly transplant patients.
 The renal fellow is responsible for teaching medical housestaff, and is encouraged to prepare short lectures at attending rounds, covering basic renal problems.
 During this rotation, fellows are also on-call for inpatient hypertension consults at NewYork-Presbyterian/Weill Cornell Medicine.
 The fellow has the opportunity to evaluate and manage patients with primary and secondary hypertension, obstetric hypertension, hypertension associated with aortic dissection, and all hypertensive urgencies and emergencies.

 Dialysis and Apheresis at NewYork-Presbyterian Hospital (three months):

-The acute hemodialysis unit has 10 acute dialysis stations as well apheresis stations.
-During this rotation the fellow gains experience in all aspects of inpatient dialysis (excluding intensive care units) as well as inpatient apheresis for renal and non-renal conditions.
+The acute hemodialysis unit has ten acute dialysis stations as well apheresis stations.
+During this rotation fellows gain experience in all aspects of inpatient dialysis (excluding intensive care units) as well as inpatient apheresis for renal and non-renal conditions.

 Cardio-Renal Service and Surgical ICU at NewYork-Presbyterian Hospital (one month):

-This rotation includes managing patients with cardio-renal syndrome in patients admitted in the ICU as well as kidney-related issues in surgical patients.
+This rotation includes managing patients with cardio-renal syndrome who are admitted in the ICU as well as kidney-related issues in surgical patients.
 Rotations in the ICU will include learning about all aspects of continuous renal replacement therapy.